deniszh/collectd-iostat-python/README.md

 Technical notes
 -------
-For parsing iostat output I'm using [jakamkon's](https://bitbucket.org/jakamkon) [python-iostat](https://bitbucket.org/jakamkon/python-iostat) python module, but as internal part of script instead of separate module because of couple of fixes - using Kbytes instead of blocks, adding -N to iostat for LVM enpoint resolving, migration to suprocess module as replacement of deprecated popen3, objectification etc.
+For parsing iostat output I'm using [jakamkon's](https://bitbucket.org/jakamkon) [python-iostat](https://bitbucket.org/jakamkon/python-iostat) python module, but as internal part of script instead of separate module because of couple of fixes - using Kbytes instead of blocks, adding -N to iostat for LVM endpoint resolving, migration to subprocess module as replacement of deprecated popen3, objectification etc.

 TODO